soonheumko/Local/README.md

 * Verification of Section 4
 <ul>
 The last experiment measures the read performance when multiple cores access a single data file.
 The data file consists of 20 million double-precision values.
 The dataset is equally partitioned to 256 blocks and each core acceses the same data file to read its own partition.
 We compare performances between setting the dummy variable (which reads the data in other partition) as a single variable and the array of actual size.
-The data format is an UNFORMATTED one.
+The data format is an UNFORMATTED one.<br><br>

 | Dummy Variable | Buffered I/O | Time for Operation |
 |:-----:|:-----:|:-----:|